The-OpenROAD-Project/OpenSTA/README.md

 These obviously are not portable.
 Use filenames relative to the test case directory.

-## Authors

-* James Cherry

-* William Scott authored the arnoldi delay calculator at Blaze, Inc which was subsequently licensed to Nefelus, Inc that has graciously contributed it to OpenSTA.

 ## Contributions

 Contributors must sign the Contributor License Agreement (doc/CLA.txt)